top of page

 (And just wait until Robotics catches up to AI; we’ll be able to apply the AI Revolution to the mechanical world as well and generate exponential impact there!)

 The Industrial Revolution impacted mainly goods, by increasing manufacturing productivity.
 The AI Revolution will impact services, by increasing labor productivity, with a special focus on services that are mostly or purely digital.
-Let’s think about what this change looks like for individuals, businesses and society as a whole:

 For Individuals